 We use the IP address to direct Internet traffic to you;

 The type of browser and operating system you used and your connection speed;

 The date and time you visited this site;

 The information we collect or store may be used to improve the content of our Web services and to help us understand how people are using our services.
-Our Web site logs do not identify anyone personally, and we make no attempt to link them with the individuals that browse the County Web site.
-If during your visit to the County Web site you participate in a survey or send an email, the following additional information will be collected:
+Our website logs do not identify anyone personally, and we make no attempt to link them with the individuals that browse the County website.
+If during your visit to the County website or mobile app you send an email, participate in a survey or report an issue, the following additional information will be collected:

 Surveys: Any information you volunteered in response to a survey.

 The information collected may not be limited to text characters and may include audio, video, and graphic information formats you send us.
 The information is retained in accordance with the County's policies.
 We may use your email to respond appropriately.
-This may be to respond to you, to address issues you identify, to further improve our Web site, or to forward the email to another agency for appropriate action.
-Survey information would be used for the purpose designated.
+This may be to respond to you, to address issues you identify, to further improve our website, or to forward the email to another agency for appropriate action.
+Survey information and issues reported would be used for the purpose designated.